Trio of new Pirates coaches have work cut out for them

 Although they are two of the “new guys” on the major league staff, Bartee and Cora entered spring training familiar with the other coaches.
 Bartee was hired as the Pirates minor leagues outfield/baserunning coordinator in 2008.

-“I have a history with everyone here with the exception of Joey — and we clicked very well last year in the one year that I met him,” Bartee said.
+“I have a history with everyone here with the exception of Joey, and we clicked very well last year in the one year that I met him,” Bartee said.
 “He was the guy that I watched (play) and loved … He's teaching me something every day.
 On and off the field.

 “So the chemistry among all of us is there.
 It's good to have, and I'm having fun with it.”